-My Courgette and Brown Rice Spaghetti recipe from Eat Beautiful is a great quick and easy meal that anyone can easily prepare from scratch.
-Its super healthy but really delicious and something I always enjoy eating in the Summer time.
+My Courgette and Brown Rice Spaghetti recipe from Eat Beautiful is a great quick and easy meal that anyone can prepare from scratch.
+Its super healthy but really delicious and something I always enjoy eating in the Summer.

 Courgette and brown rice spaghetti

-Courgettes are tailor-made for using with a spiralizer to create courgette spaghetti or 'courgetti'.
-Unlike standard wheat pasta, you won't be left feeling bloated and overly full, so you can indulge to your heart's content!
-I first learned about courgetti from famous people that I've worked with who were trying to get in shape.
-I've actually added in a little cooked spaghetti to bulk out the dish, using brown rice spaghetti, which has the advantage of being gluten-free as well as a fantastic source of skin-boosting B vitamins.
-If you want to get skinny, simply omit the spaghetti; if you're hungry, keep it in.
-You do need a spiralizer really for this recipe.
-If you don't have a spiralizer, you can peel the courgette into strips with a julienne peeler.
+Courgettes are tailor-made for using with a spiralizer to create courgette spaghetti or ‘courgetti’.
+Unlike standard wheat pasta, you won’t be left feeling bloated and overly full, so you can indulge to your heart’s content!
+I first learned about courgetti from my celebrity clients who were trying to get in shape, but it has since become part of the mainstream.
+I’ve actually added in a little cooked spaghetti to bulk out the dish, using brown rice spaghetti, which has the advantage of being gluten-free as well as a fantastic source of skin-boosting B vitamins.
+If you’re focusing on weight loss, simply omit the spaghetti; if you’re hungry, keep it in.
+Ideally, you’ll have a spiralizer really for this recipe, but if you don’t, you can peel the courgette into strips with a julienne peeler.